phil303/react-touch/README.md

 # React-Touchable
 React-Touchable is still a WIP.
 When it's finished, it will contain a set of wrapper components that handle touch events in a more declarative way.
 Anything I've written below does work though.
-This can be illustrated with an example.
+Here's a quick example of the API.

 ```javascript
 import { Holdable } from 'react-touchable';